Cividade de Terroso: Settlement

 The settlement of Cividade de Terroso was founded during the Bronze Age, between 800 and 900 BC, as a result of the displacement of the people inhabiting the fertile plain of Beiriz and Várzea in Póvoa de Varzim.
 This data is supported by the discovery of egg-shaped cesspits, excavated in 1981 by Armando Coelho, where he collected fragments of four vases of the earlier period prior to the settlement of the Cividade.
 As such, it is part of the oldest Castro culture settlements, such as the ones from Santa Luzia or Roriz.

-The city prospered due to its strong defensive walls and its location near the ocean, which facilitated trade with the maritime civilizations of the Mediterranean Sea, mainly during the Carthaginian rule in South-eastern Iberian Peninsula.
+The city prospered due to its strong defensive walls and its location near the ocean, which facilitated trade with the maritime civilizations of the Mediterranean Sea, mainly during the Carthaginian rule in the South-eastern Iberian Peninsula.

 Viriatus murdered and Revenge

 Trade eventually attracted Roman attention during the Punic Wars and the Romans had learned of the wealth of the Castro region in gold and tin.
-Viriathus led the troops of the Lusitanian confederation, which included several tribes, hindered northward growth of the Roman Republic at the Douro river, but his murder in 138 BC opened the way for the Roman legions.
+Viriathus led the troops of the Lusitanian confederation, which included several tribes, and hindered the northward growth of the Roman Republic at the Douro iver, but his murder in 138 BC opened the way for the Roman legions.
 The citadel and the Castro culture perished at the end of the Lusitanian War.
 Some of Viriatus fighters may have sought refuge in the North.
-These with Grovii and Callacian tribes and following Celtic ways, with their women, wanted revenge from the death of Viriatus.
+These with Grovii and Callacian tribes and following Celtic ways, with their women, wanted revenge for the death of Viriatus.
 They attacked the Roman settlements in Lusitania, gaining momentum with the support of other tribes along the way, reaching the south of the Peninsula, near modern Andalusia.
 Endangering Roman rule in large stretches of Hispania.